How To Write Your Yearly Vision

 A yearly story or vision is how you see your life playing out throughout the year.
 It includes various elements and doesn’t involve set deadlines.
 In this post, I share how you can write your yearly story and how you can use the power of writing to meet goals.
 There’s also a free workbook for you to download to write your own story!

-In my free Intro to Proofreading course I ask students to write down their ideal days.
-Writing down my ideal day is something I started over 10 years ago when I was working in a cubicle and feeling stifled by my 9 to 5 corporate job.
+In my free introductory course, Proofreading 101, I ask students to write down their ideal days.
+Writing down my ideal day is something I started over 10 years ago when I worked in a cubicle and felt stifled by my 9 to 5 corporate job.

 This practice of writing down my daily vision evolved into writing down my yearly story.
 I came up with this exercise so I could see what my goals and desires looked like in narrative form.